 The full report is available at the evaluation of the child protection scheme of income management and voluntary income management measures in western australia page

-A further evaluation of income management in Western Australia is being conducted in 2011-2012, that will build on the 2010 ORIMA Study.
-This evaluation focusses on the child protection measure.
-It will draw on new sources of data, including a comprehensive review of child protection case files, and in-depth interviews with child protection clients and their child protection case manager.
-Because the take up of this measure is greater in Western Australia than it is in the Northern Territory, it will provide a strong evidence base for assessing the implementation and outcomes of the child protection measure of income management.
-The Department is undertaking the evaluation in a tri-lateral agreement with the Western Australian Department for Child Protection and Australian Institute of Family Studies acting in an advisory role.
-The evaluation is also under the guidance of an independent non-government advisory committee.
-A final report is expected in December 2012.
+A further study of income management in Western Australia has been conducted, building on the 2010 ORIMA Study.
+This review focusses on the child protection measure.
+It draws on data including analysis of child protection case files, and in-depth interviews with child protection clients and their child protection case manager.
+The review provides evidence for assessing the implementation and outcomes of the child protection measure of income management.
+The Department undertook the evaluation in conjunction with the Western Australian Department for Child Protection and Family Support and the Australian Government Department of Human Services, with the Australian Institute of Family Studies acting in an advisory role.
+The evaluation was conducted under the guidance of an independent non-government advisory committee.

 Evaluation of place-based income management in five locations

 The Australian Government has commissioned a comprehensive, multi method independent evaluation of place-based income management and through an open tender process, Deloitte Access Economics was chosen to undertake